joeattard/PremierLeaguePredictor/README.md

 1. Updating the league URL from the BBC
 2. Updating the team URLs from footballcrictic
 3. Creating a fixture list in the same format as the one used

+When running the code, you can specify the number of iterations required.
+Currently 100 seasons are run by default and the average taken.

+You can also update the boolean value for  "continue_seasons" to determine whether to continue the season from its current real-life staate, or start anew from Game Week1.